 Parental Accommodation Guidelines

-Since fall 2010, the Graduate Student Parental Accommodation Guidelines have helped students who are new parents through childbirth or adoption to find academic and personal life balance.
+Since fall 2010, the Graduate and Professional Student Parental Accommodation Academic Regulations have helped students who are new parents through childbirth or adoption to find academic and personal life balance.
 These guidelines have provided students enrolled in graduate programs with the standing to work with their advisors and faculty to arrange for individualized accommodations that can help them during this life-changing event.
 During the accommodation period, birth mothers who hold academic appointments continue to receive their stipend, health insurance, and tuition remission.
 Eligible students should consult with their advisor, principal investigator, and graduate chair.

 Find out more about the University's guidelines for helping graduate students who become parents in Graduate Students and Parental Leave: Seeing a Need, Providing Assistance.